python/devguide/getting-started/setup-building.rst

 Then you will need to:

-1. Click the green :guilabel:`Code` button and choose the ``codespaces`` tab.
-2. Press the green :guilabel:`Create codespace on main` button.
+1. Press the ``,`` key to launch the codespace setup screen for the current branch (alternatively, click the green :guilabel:`Code` button and choose the ``codespaces`` tab and then press the green :guilabel:`Create codespace on main` button).
 3. A screen should appear that lets you know your codespace is being set up.
 (Note: Since the CPython devcontainer is provided, codespaces will use the configuration it specifies.)
 4. VS Code will open inside your web browser, already linked up with your code and a terminal to the remote codespace.
 5. Use the terminal with the usual Git commands to create a new branch, commit and push your changes once you're ready!